aryanrangapur/Food-Classification-Project/README.md

 ## Dataset

 The dataset used for this project contains a diverse collection of food images, categorized into 10 different classes.
 The dataset is split into training and testing sets, enabling the training and evaluation of CNN models.
+You can access the images from the "pizza_streak" and "10_food_classes_all_data" directories.

 ## CNN Architecture